Bangomunda

+Bangomunda is a tehsil in the Balangir district of Odisha, India with historical importance.
+It is located 72 km (45 mi) from the district in the town of Balangir.
+Bangomunda was formerly known as Banganmura which means Brinjal Firm.

 Places of interest

-Ranipur-Jharial, a tourist place in Odisha, is just 7 km from Bangomunda, is also known as Somatirtha.
-Durga Mandir, situated in the bank of the village's pond, is a historical place, and a famous temple in this locality.
+Ranipur-Jharial (also known as Somatirtha) is a tourist destination in Odisha just 7 km from Bangomunda.
+Durga Mandir, a famous temple in the region, is situated on the bank of the village's pond.

 Festivals

-The people of Bangomunda celebrate most of the festivals of Odisha like Rath Yatra Durga Puja, Diwali, Kumar Purnima or Gaja Laxmi Puja, Manabasa Gurubar, Sabitri Brata, Makar Sankranti, Bishuba/Pana Sankranti, Dola Purnima or Holi, Gamha Purnima or Rakshya Bandhan, Kartik Purnima, Nabanna or Nuakhai, Pua jiuntia, Bhai jiuntia, Janmastami, Ram Navami, Saraswati Puja, and Ganesh Puja.
+The people of Bangomunda celebrate most of the festivals of Odisha like Rath Yatra, Durga Puja, Diwali, Kumar Purnima or Gaja Laxmi Puja, Manabasa Gurubar, Sabitri Brata, Makar Sankranti, Bishuba/Pana Sankranti, Dola Purnima or Holi, Gamha Purnima or Rakshya Bandhan, Kartik Purnima, Nabanna or Nuakhai, Pua jiuntia, Bhai jiuntia, Janmastami, Ram Navami, Saraswati Puja, and Ganesh Puja.
 The primary festival, however, is Nuakhai.

-Some festivals are unique to the place, like Chatar jatra, Kansa Badha, Dhanu Yatra, Navratri Durgapuja.
+Some festivals are unique to the place, like Chatar jatra, Kansa Badha, Dhanu Yatra, and Navratri Durgapuja.
 Bhai jiuntia is celebrated during this time on Astami Tithi.
 In "Bhai jiuntia" sisters pray for their brothers' long life and tie a thread called "Jiuntia".
 Nuakhai is also an important festival which is celebrated on Panchami tithi of Bhadraba sukla pakshya.